 “These are things you don’t think about,” she said.

 Release of information

-No information about your health status can be released if you’re hospitalized to anyone unless you’ve designated them.
+No information about your health status can be released to anyone if you’re hospitalized unless you’ve designated them.
 Have a release of information form on file with your health care provider.
 Include who’s important to you.
 Medical staff won’t release information otherwise.

 “For example, if my sister calls to learn my condition and says ‘I’m Ruth’s sister’ they can’t give information unless I’ve designated that,” she said.

 Wagner advises making a list of all your financial institutions, credit card companies, combination to your safe, regular bills and account numbers.
 Give the list to someone you trust.
 So much information is electronic and not available on paper in your home.

 Then make a list of people to contact, to be kept with important documents.